casperez29/tns_automation/readme.md

 ### Setup:

 1. Install latest version of [NodeJS](https://nodejs.org/en/download/prebuilt-installer)
-2. Clone or download the project
+2. Clone or download the project from [GitHub Repository](https://github.com/casperez29/talisman)
 3. Extract and open in the `VS-Code`
 4. `npm i` to install the dependencies
 5. `npx playwright install` to install the browsers